 Pseudo-Leftist Military Anti-Semitism

 As the recent world-wide outbreak of anti-Semitism has demonstrated, hostility toward Jews can take many forms, and Argentina is no exception.
 Indeed, while events surrounding the Tragic Week took on a distinctly anti-leftist character, Juan Perón later demonstrated that supposed populists and anti-imperialists can hold backward positions as well.
-Walking around downtown Buenos Aires, I came upon a vestige of Argentina’s post-war past as I passed in front of ABC Café, a German restaurant where Adolph Eichmann reportedly met with Josef Mengele.
+Walking around downtown Buenos Aires, I came upon a vestige of Argentina’s post-war past after taking in ABC Café, a German restaurant where Adolph Eichmann reportedly met with Josef Mengele.

 Perón’s rise to power in 1946 worried the Jewish community, since the colonel was a fascist sympathizer.
 Though he also expressed sympathy for Jewish rights and promoted diplomatic relations with Israel, he allowed Argentina to become a haven for German and Austrian war criminals.
 In another ominous development, Perón refused to sideline his nationalist and anti-Semitic supporters.
 But perhaps somewhat more iconoclastically, he adopted an anti-U.S. and anti-British position while preaching the virtues of social justice.

-Reportedly, Perón sought out Nazi technicians and even formed “welcoming committees” in Buenos Aires tasked with meeting the fleeing Nazi refugees on arrival.
-There is speculation the Nazis paid Perón and his wife Evita for providing safe refuge and the latter even arranged for transfers of Nazi gold to Argentina.
+Reportedly, Perón sought out Nazi technicians and even formed “welcoming committees” in Buenos Aires tasked with greeting Nazi refugees on arrival.
+There is speculation the Nazis paid Perón and his wife Evita for providing safe refuge, and the latter even arranged for transfers of Nazi gold to Argentina.
 In addition, there is evidence that German businessmen linked to the Nazis made investments in Argentina through German companies.

 From Leftist Pseudo Populists to Right-Wing Military